Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 Each dimension has objective value, a unit and then monitoring "as code" to verify objective.
 In some cases monitoring is not feasable or possible to arrange for various reasons.
 Type attribute indicates which monitoring system is used.
 Reference attribute contains url for reference documentation regarding the monitoring spec.
 Spec contains the actucal "as code" part which can be executed in selected monitoring system as is.

-Also basic email and phone support information can be expressed inside the SLA component.
+Also basic email and phone support information can be expressed inside the SLA component. **Note!** The "as code" part of the component is the initial step towards embracing Everything as Code paradigm, but is still experimental.

 No mandatory attributes at the moment.
 Optional attributes are listed in own table and an example is given in the right column.